-Dr. Behn Smith will work alongside Dr. Bonnie Henry, Provincial Health Officer.
-Dr. Behn Smith will provide independent advice and support to the Ministry of Health on First Nations and Aboriginal health issues.
-In support of the ministry’s strategic agenda, Dr. Behn Smith will focus on closing the gap in health outcomes between First Nations and other British Columbians.
+Dr. Behn Smith works alongside Dr. Bonnie Henry, Provincial Health Officer.
+Dr. Behn Smith provides independent advice and support to the Ministry of Health on Indigenous health issues.
+In support of the ministry’s strategic agenda, Dr. Behn Smith works in meaningful partnership with Indigenous collectives, communities and organizations to advance wellness and disrupt colonial practices and policies.

 Dr. Behn Smith is Eh Cho Dene (Big Animal People) of the Fort Nelson First Nation in B.C. with French Canadian/Métis roots in the Red River Valley.
 Since getting her Doctor of Medicine from McMaster University and completing residencies at the universities of Ottawa and Manitoba, Dr. Behn Smith’s career has spanned the country and the globe.

-She has practiced rural medicine in remote communities across Canada and is currently a family physician at Tse’wulhtun Health Center in the Cowichan Valley.
+She has practiced rural medicine in remote and First Nations communities across Canada.
 She was a board director for the Indigenous Physicians Association of Canada, the director of education for the University of Alberta’s Indigenous Health Initiatives Program and the site director of the University of British Columbia’s Aboriginal Family practice residency.
 Since 2014, she has transitioned to a functional medicine practice.
 Functional medicine is a complex systems biology approach to family practice that resonates with Indigenous approaches to health and healing.

 Dr. Behn Smith was also the host of “Medicine Woman”, a 13-episode television series which explored traditional healing practices in ten countries on six continents.